 Are you interested in pursuing a career in real estate in California?
 If so, you’ll need to obtain a California real estate license.
 This license allows you to legally sell and broker real estate transactions in the state of California.
-In this article, we’ll walk you through the steps to obtain a California real estate license, including what you need to do to complete each step, activities requiring a license, potential obstacles, and resources to help you along the way.
+Here are the quick steps:

 Step 1: Meet the Eligibility Requirements